simh/simh/0readme_ethernet.txt

  3. The first time the Npcap/WinPCAP driver is used, it will be dynamically loaded, and the user must be an Administrator on the machine to do so.
-    If you need to run as an unprivileged user, you must set the "npf" driver to autostart.
+    If you need/want to run as an unprivileged user, you must set the "npf" driver to autostart.
     Current Npcap and WinPcap installers provide an option to configure this at installation time, so if that choice is made, then there is no need for administrator privileged to run simulators with network support.